 GRE tests the skills of aspirants through a variety of questions ranging from algebra to data analysis.
-And data analysis is considered to be important in GRE.
+Data analysis is considered to be an important topic in the GRE syllabus.
 There are many branches of Data Analysis, and one of those methods is through graphs which can be used for depicting the data.
 Let us understand the graphical method for describing data.

 In this article, we will get to know the topics that come under the category of graphical methods for describing data in the syllabus of Data Analysis in GRE.